-A moveable bridge (similar to the D Street Bridge) constructed over the Petaluma River extending Caulfield Lane to Petaluma Boulevard South.
-This bridge will provide an additional route for pedestrians, bicyclists and vehicles of residents and businesses to travel between the East and West sides of town, helping with crosstown travel traffic.
+The Caulfield Bridge Crosstown Connector Project will create a new 500-foot moveable bridge (similar to the D Street Bridge) over the Petaluma River connecting east and west Petaluma via Caulfield Lane to Petaluma Blvd.
+South.
+This bridge will provide a convenient, direct route for people walking, bicycling, and driving across town and will help with crosstown travel traffic.

 Caulfield Lane to Petaluma Boulevard South over the Petaluma River.